blidden/blidden.github.io/content/blog/goodreads/index.md

 ---

 ## Reflections
-his was an enriching experience.
+This was an enriching experience.
 Having never done mobile app design before it really pushed me to think about the intricacies, limitations, and opportunities of cross-platform design.

-As I audited the desktop ‘full’ experience of Goodreads I felt challenged, on numerous occasions, to hold up the value proposition of feature x versus feature y — considering the restrictions, both from a screen estate and functionality perspective, of mobile design.
+>As I audited the desktop ‘full’ experience of Goodreads I felt challenged, on numerous occasions, to hold up the value proposition of feature x versus feature y — considering the restrictions, both from a screen estate and functionality perspective, of mobile design.

 The UX survey assisted me greatly in this space, and definitely helped clarify my own observations.

 There are all sorts of areas of the Goodreads app not included in this design study.
 At some stage I’d like to explore: